Workers compensation law, rules and policy information for Tennessee

 Revisions to the Tennessee code regarding workers compensation coverage for those involved in the construction industry are somewhat confusing.
 As always you should only use our pages as a reference and consult with your local insurance professional or contact the State of Tennessee Department of Insurance for proper clearification of these new rules as they are developing.
 Thanks!

-Experience Rating Eligibility: Tennessee employers will receive an experience modification rate or EMR when they meet one of these triggers:
+Experience Rating Eligibility: Tennessee employers will receive an experience modification rate or EMR once they meet one of these triggers:

 Information on this page is provided only as a reference.
 While we strive to mantain accurate information on this site please realize workers compensation laws are complicated and subject to change at any time.
 No warranty as to the accuracy or completeness of this information is provided or to be implied.
 You must verify this data before use with the individual governing authority for this state.
 If you need help with a workers compensation problem or have a specific situation or question please contact our office.
 Otherwise please consult your states governing authority or an attorney in your state of residency for assistance.